 “During the first year of this job, I also worked in parallel at EVENT-Lab, a research lab that uses VR together with psychology.
 One of my achievements there was to help develop an experiment (both in programming and art) that led to a technical paper.
 That paper got published in SIGGRAPH“.

-The developer confesses he didn’t really enjoy teaching, but… stayed there for almost a decade!
-At this workplace he learnt to focus on programming while ignoring the most obnoxious of the distractions.
+The developer confesses he didn’t really enjoy teaching, but… stayed there for 9 years!
+At this workplace he learnt to focus on programming while ignoring the most obnoxious of distractions.

 Cool stuff takes time… like Mindkeeper!